Quicklist: Types of Hammers

 27. Piton Hammer

-Piton Hammers, also known as rock-climbing hammers, walls, big walls, and aid hammers, is a specialty tool used to help rock climbers place pitons and circle-heads or apply fixed bolts.
+Piton Hammers, also known as rock-climbing hammers, walls, big walls, and aid hammers, are a specialty tool used to help rock climbers place pitons and circle-heads or apply fixed bolts.

 28. Power Hammers – Nail Guns